History of Poland Spring

 Cyndi began her career at Poland Spring in the dining room when she was just 16 years old.
 She and her late husband Mel bought the hotel in 1982 after operating the resort for a decade.
 By the 1970s the grand lady on the hill known as Poland Spring was in trouble.
 It needed a new vision to restore it to its former grandeur.
 Mel Robbins was just the maverick to tackle the project.
 They made quite a team with Mel's vision and marketing savvy backed by Cyndi's tireless ability to know and do all of the things that make a resort operate efficiently everyday.
 Mel ran the front of the house in the early days and Cyndi ran the back of the house.
 Mel passed away in 2007.

 Mel was an advocate of change and Cyndi has carried on that tradition.
 Under Cyndi's leadership Poland Spring has positioned itself to be a destination resort in yet another century, enabling the great Poland Spring brand to continue.
 Many renovations and changes have been completed while others are planned for the future.
 A new driving range was built in 2011 to compliment the golf course, which is the oldest resort course in the United States.
-Also the first nine holes of a disc golf course have been added and a mini-golf park is underway.
+Also the first nine holes of a disc golf course and also a mini golf course has been added .
 The Lodge was completely renovated and is the first inn on the property to offer year round service since 1979.

 When visiting Poland Spring, one is taken by the beauty of the natural landscape and the interaction the property has with its surroundings.
 Sitting on the veranda of Maine Inn, one overlooks the greens and fairways of this golf gem with the panoramic views of the Presidential Mountain and Carter-Moriah range as a backdrop.